jmichel7/MatInt.jl/README.md

 Most  of the  code is  ported from  `GAP4`, authored  by A.  Storjohann, R. Wainwright, F. Gähler and D. Holt; the code for `NormalFormIntMat` is still hard  to read  like the  original one.
 The Diaconis-Graham  normal form is ported from `GAP3/Chevie`.

-The  best way to make sure  of the validity of the  results is to work with matrices of `SaferIntegers`, which error in case of overflow.
-Then redo the computation with a wider type in case of error.
+The best way to ensure the validity of the results is to work with matrices of  `SaferIntegers`, which error  on overflow.
+Then  repeat the computation with a wider type in case of an error.

 For  the API, look at the docstrings for `smith, smith_transforms, hermite, hermite_transforms,  col_hermite,  col_hermite_transforms, diaconis_graham, baseInt, complementInt, lnullspaceInt, solutionmatInt, intersect_rowspaceInt`.

 We  recall  that  a  *unimodular*  matrix  means an integer matrix which is invertible and whose inverse is still an integer matrix.

-<a target='_blank' href='https://github.com/jmichel7/MatInt.jl/blob/f7fd93c42b404cb5a8c4fc9ac242ea30920c8864/src/MatInt.jl#L1-L23' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/MatInt.jl/blob/8d37fc8df18927231f8d788c1deccb313742c3b4/src/MatInt.jl#L1-L23' class='documenter-source'>source</a><br>

 <a id='MatInt.hermite' href='#MatInt.hermite'>#</a>
 **`MatInt.hermite`** &mdash; *Function*.